aslamhus/aslamhus/README.md

 - 🌱 Currently learning websockets/service workers

-I am proficient in PHP, JavaScript, CSS and React and have experience in Front end development, System Administration, Database management and API construction following RESTFUL principles.
+I have intermediate to advanced experience in PHP, JavaScript, HTML, CSS and React with experience in Front end development, System Administration, Database management and API construction following RESTFUL principles.
 I have built many websites from scratch as well as used website builders like Wix, Squarespace and Wordpress.

 I was an actor and headshot photographer, but a musculoskeletal disorder changed all that.
 Now I am redirecting all my resources into my love for technology 💻.
 I still do photography from time to time, check it out ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).